evoluteur/structured-filter/README.md

 ### Search query definition

-A search query is a set of search conditions.
-Here is an example of search query (with 2 conditions), displayed as a javascript object, a readable string, or a URL.
+A query is defined as a set of conditions.
+Here is an example of search query with 2 conditions.
+The widget provides 3 different methods to return the query definition as a javascript object, a readable string, or a URL.

 Using the method **.val()**